foundry4/ppe-inventory/README.md

 ### Creating sites

-After completing the steps above you'll be able to create sites to test with [TODO].
+After completing the steps above you'll be able to create sites to test with.

+ * To create acute sites, run `scripts/create-acute-and-test-sites.py` - you'll need to provide your cloud functions domain as a parameter
+ * To create community sites, run `scripts/add-providers.py` - you'll need to provide your cloud functions domain and `provider_sites.csv` as parameters

+NB you'll need a service account key from GCP to run these scripts.
+For example:

+    GOOGLE_APPLICATION_CREDENTIALS=ppe-inventory-demo-abc123.json python create-acute-and-test-sites.py europe-west2-ppe-inventory-demo.cloudfunctions.net
+    GOOGLE_APPLICATION_CREDENTIALS=ppe-inventory-demo-abc123.json python add-providers.py europe-west2-ppe-inventory-demo.cloudfunctions.net provider_sites.csv

 To verify a successful setup check the following work for you:

- * You should now be able to navigate to the URL of the deployed function and see an "access denied" message (e.g. https://europe-west2-ppe-demo-123456.cloudfunctions.net/form)
+ * You should now be able to log in using one of the registration links, e.g.: https://europe-west2-ppe-inventory-demo.cloudfunctions.net/register?site=Avon%20Road%20Surgery%20RM14%201RG&code=9ec4f625-82d3-4757-a43d-655cb7ce1ce1
+ * Once logged in, you should be able to access the data entry form directly: https://europe-west2-ppe-inventory-demo.cloudfunctions.net/form
- * You should also be able to navigate to the URL of the deployed portal (e.g. https://ppe-demo-123456-abcdefghij-kl.a.run.app)
+ * You should also be able to navigate to the portal: https://demo:password@ppe-inventory-demo-mf2rj3t7eq-ew.a.run.app

 ## Tests